Memory Cortex¶

 - Aliases

-You can delete incorrectly extracted entities directly from this panel.
+You can select multiple entities and delete them in bulk, or delete a single incorrectly extracted entity directly from this panel.

 Colors Tab¶